 Place your skillet over the smoker and close the lid.
 Smoke your mac and cheese for about 1 hour to the lower end and 2 hours to the upper end, depending on your preferences.
 The longer the smoking time, the stronger the smoke flavor.

 With that, you have your yummy mac and cheese ready to serve.
 This recipe can serve up to 6 people.
-You may choose to serve it as a side dish alongside other smoked delicacies such as beef cuts and pork.
+You may choose to serve it as a side dish alongside other smoked delicacies such as beef cuts and pork, and it would be a recommended recipe if you’re looking for super bowl grilling ideas.

 So what are you waiting for?
 Go ahead and prepare your smoked mac and cheese now!